BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 ### Bayesian A/B Testing

-Code repository that visualizes simulated A/B Test Lift distribution and cumulative distribution on the same chart via ggplot2 in R.
+Code repository that visualizes A/B Test results using a simulated beta distribution and ecdf on the same chart via ggplot2 in R.

 Useful to measure click-through rate A/B tests to visualize distribution of possible lift, as well as the probability that the test CTR > control CTR